Listen to this article.

 You may be wondering how to start this process.
 Simply put, it begins by you learning about us and utilizing the resources we offer.
 Then, we want to know what you need.
 What resources can we create and provide for you and your patients?
 What can you teach us?
 What can Carrying To Term, an organization of passionate and experienced parents, teach you?

-To connect with us and share your insights, please reach out to Sarah Garvey, our Director of Advocacy and Bereavement Services.
-You can contact her directly by filling out the form found here.
+To connect with us and share your insights, please reach out via email to firstname.lastname@example.org.